amithgc/DeforumStableDiffusion-v0.5-Local/README.md

 Supports all Stable Diffusion Models, Including v1-5-pruned.ckpt

 **Example Animated Video**
-*these examples videos are generated using Deforum 0.5 and SD  Check Point 1.5 (v1-5-pruned.ckpt).
-Also the settings for these examples are alvailable in "examples" folder*
+*these example videos are generated using Deforum 0.5 and SD  Check Point 1.5 (v1-5-pruned.ckpt).
+Also the settings for these examples are available in "examples" folder*

 <p float="left">